 Bitcoin is a “bearer instrument” and, as such, it can only be spent by using private (secret) keys; if they are lost or stolen, there is no way to recover the associated Bitcoins.
 Safe management of the private keys is therefore of paramount importance for Bitcoin holders, but such activity requires sophisticated technical skills and domain knowledge.

 Consequently, individuals may be uncomfortable dealing with their Bitcoin holdings; even more if they consider issues such as inheritance (how to ensure that children will inherit Bitcoin without having to share private keys with them) and personal safety (how to avoid violence and coercion aimed at stealing Bitcoin).
 Institutions too, they have the above security issues; moreover, they are often required by law and/or internal regulation to entrust the management of Bitcoin holdings to a specialized service provider.
-That’s why there are specialized companies offering professional Bitcoin custody services.
+That’s why there are companies offering professional Bitcoin custody services.

 This is why CheckSig has decided to undertake a totally different approach designing its transparent open protocol for Bitcoin custody.
 The protocol includes patent-pending inventions, pledged to the Crypto Open Patent Alliance.

 Our guiding principles:

 There are four main events happening in our custody process: deposit, withdrawal, proof-of-reserves, and disaster recovery.
 Before describing them in detail, it is important to know that three main parties are involved:

 Furthermore, CheckSig custody process uses two layers/wallets:

 Both wallets are comprised of professional-grade hardware security module (HSM) devices, provided by leading manufacturers: currently, Ledger (the most reputable specialized vendor) and CryptoAdvance/Specter (the most technically advanced one).

 HSM devices are used to provide the digital signatures required for a Bitcoin transaction.
-A HSM contains a secure element that perform the signatures using the secret keys without exposing them outside its own boundaries, so preventing the stealing of the keys even if the device is used in an unsecure or compromised environment.
+A HSM device contains a secure element that perform the signatures using the secret keys without exposing them outside its own boundaries, so preventing the stealing of the keys even if the device is used in an unsecure or compromised environment.